How to Read a Canadian Cheque

 On Canadian cheques, the cheque number is either 3 or 6 digits instead of the US checks with four digits in their cheque numbers.
 The 3-digit cheque numbers have been popularly used in Canadian cheques for a long time.
 However, many banks have started to require six digits in the cheque number.

 The transit number is the routing number in the US checks.
 It comprises five digits and corresponds to the home branch where the account was originally opened.
 This number remains the same on all your cheques, irrespective of which branch you are using.

 Even if you shift from the city of your home branch and start using a branch in another city, this transit number will remain the same.
 Unless you close this account and open a new one, this number will remain unchanged throughout the course of your banking activities.

 The institution code is the next element placed towards the transit number’s right and consists of 3 digits.
 It provides additional information to the transit number representing the Canadian bank or financial institution with whom you have opened a bank account.

 It doesn’t matter if the bank has only one branch or hundreds of branches across the country.
 It will always have a standard institution code.
 For example, the Bank of Montreal’s institution code is 001, the Royal Bank of Canada is 003, and so on.
 All branches of a bank use the same institution code.

-Between 7-12 digits of your bank’s account number is written on the MICR line.
+Between 7-12 digits of your bank’s account number are written on the MICR line.
 Your bank defines the number of digits and the format in which it is written, and every bank might use a different arrangement.
-Some banks use spaces and dashes to separate the numbers, while some just use a long number string without any separation.
+Some banks use spaces and dashes to separate the numbers, while some use a long number string without any separation.

 Hence, it completely depends on the bank.
 However, as per the Canadian check format, the account number should always be the last element of the MICR encoding line.
 So, though the bank decides the account number’s arrangement, the layout of the MICR line is still the same for all Canadian banks.